openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 * CLIC support
 * Improved OBI interface support (bus error in particular)

-This new project will keep functionnal backward compatibility with CV32E40Pv2, but with relaxed rules compared to previous project.
-In particular, formal equivalence with previous design will not be required to make design work easier.
+This new project will keep functional backward compatibility with CV32E40Pv2, but with relaxed rules on changes compared to the previous project (CV32E40Pv2).
+In particular, formal equivalence with the previous design will not be required to make design work easier.

 Due to the strict backward compatibility rules of CV32E40Pv2, this new core is not named CV32E40Pv3 and a new naming should be found.